WELWYN GARDEN CITY PHOTOGRAPHIC CLUB

 Log files are maintained and analysed of all requests made on the web servers supporting our website.
 These log files do not capture personal information but do capture the user’s IP address, which is automatically recognised by our web servers.

 Aggregated analysis of these log files is used to monitor website usage.
-This analysis allows us to measure, for example, overall popularity of the site and typical user paths through the site.
+This analysis allows us to measure, for example, the overall popularity of the site and typical user paths through the site.

 Except as stated already, our club will make no attempt to identify individual users.
 You should be aware, however, that access to web pages will generally create log entries in the systems of your own ISP or network service provider.
 These entities may be in a position to identify the client computer equipment used to access a page.
 Such monitoring would be done by the provider of your network services and is beyond the responsibility or control of our club.

 The club will make no attempt to track or identify individual users, except where there is a reasonable suspicion that unauthorised access to systems is being attempted.
-In the case of all users, we reserves the right to attempt to identify and track any individual who is reasonably suspected of trying to gain unauthorised access to computer systems or resources operating as part of our web services.
+In the case of all users, we reserve the right to attempt to identify and track any individual who is reasonably suspected of trying to gain unauthorised access to computer systems or resources operating as part of our web services.

-As a condition of use of this site, all users automatically give permission for the club to use its access logs to attempt to track users who are reasonably suspected of gaining, or attempting to gain, unauthorised access.
+As a condition of use of this site, all users automatically give permission for the club to use its access logs to attempt to track users who are reasonably suspected of gaining or attempting to gain unauthorised access.

 All log file information collected by the club is kept secure and no access to raw log files is given to any third party.

 This website does not store any information that would, on its own, allow us to identify individual users of this service without their permission.
-Any cookies that may be used by this website are used either solely on a per session basis or to maintain user preferences.
+Any cookies that may be used by this website are used either solely on a short basis or to maintain user preferences.
 Cookies are not shared with any third parties.